Chapter 1: Hamid

 "What was that?"

-On they crawled.
+Onwards they crawled.
 It was hard to breathe.
 His mouth had gone dry, and he shook; an attack of panic, he knew the signs.
-Count, he told himself, one, two, three, four.
-He counted everything, to keep his mind off things he would rather not think of, or because there was nothing better to do.
-Sixty-three steps across the salon to his brother's apartment, six-hundred-twenty-seven steps from one garden wall to the other, the feathers on the wing of a falcon (countless, though he kept trying), the number of fresh dates served with his morning meal (always five, a coincidence or, a kindred soul in the kitchen counted the dates he put on the plate - it felt like a secret bond between them, making him feel less alone), the number of days since his mother died (eight-thousand five-hundred and ninety-one days).
+Count, he told himself: one, two, three, four.
+He always counted everything, to keep his mind off things he would rather not think of, or because there was usually nothing better to do.
+Sixty-three steps took him across the salon to his brother's apartment, six-hundred-twenty-seven steps from one garden wall to the other.
+The feathers on the wing of a falcon (countless, though he kept trying), the number of fresh dates served with his morning meal (always five – a coincidence, or a kindred soul in the kitchen counted the dates he put on the plate.
+It felt like a secret bond between them, making Hamid feel less alone), the number of days since his mother had died (eight-thousand five-hundred and ninety-one days).

 Ahead of him, he heard Jurad shuffle forward.
 Or was Jurad behind him?
 He couldn't tell anymore.
 In the total darkness, he had lost all sense of direction and time.
-He stopped and turned his head upwards, the ground seemed to open beneath him, he fell, as if down a deep well, bumped against the conduit wall and gasped.
+He stopped and turned his head upward.
+The ground seemed to open beneath him and he had the sensation of falling, as if down a deep well, but only bumped against the conduit wall, gasping.

 "Your Highness, you alright?"

 Whatever argument he might have evoked for embarking on this madness, he had now forgotten it.
-This wasn't rational, there was no good reason to justify the risk they were taking.
+This wasn't rational, there was no good reason to justify the risk they were taking, even if it was only for one night.
 He clenched his teeth.

 "Look, there's light!
 We've arrived!"